5 New Year’s Resolutions for a Strong Family01.07.2022

 Try instituting a “no phones at the table” rule for mealtimes, or having a screen-free weekend every once in a while.
 No doubt your family will grumble about it, but it’s worth it.

-We hope some of these ideas will help your family grow together and be stronger than ever in 2022.
+We hope some of these ideas will help your family grow together and be stronger than ever.
 Happy New Year from all of us at Strong Family Alliance!